tdwg/website/conferences/2024/biss-editing-tldr/index.md

 toc: true
 ---

-_Last updated 3 June 2024_
+_Last updated 4 June 2024_

 The complete instructions for reviewing/editing 2024 extended abstracts may be found [here](/conferences/2024/biss-editing/).
-This high level summary provides relevant links to that document.
+This high level summary provides relevant links to that document. _Note that only those volunteering to review will have access to unpublished abstracts in the system._

 ## Getting started